-Selecting your ideal cellular carrier and plan can be an overwhelming adventure, especially for RVers who need as much nationwide access as possible.
+Selecting your ideal cellular carrier and plan can be an overwhelming adventure, especially for RVers who need to replace a home internet connection while being mobile.

 This guide is here to help you do that, and is a living document that we'll keep updated as each of the four major carriers change around their plans and offerings.

-- Recommended ‘Smart’ Combinations of Plans for RVers
+- Recommended ‘Smart’ Combinations of Plans (member only)

 This guide is focused on finding the best options for keeping a nomadic household online.
 We are only interested in data that can be shared with your laptops and other gadgets, not just consumed on a single phone or tablet.
 Data that is “unlimited” but throttled to super slow speeds isn’t particularly interesting for this comparison either.